 The realtor came back downstairs insisting that there was no one in the house, and by that point I believed her.
 She looked at me like I was completely nuts and brushed past me to open the front door.
 As she and my partner were walking out of the house I glanced down into the lower level where a toddler—a little boy–in a walker stood stock still just at the bottom of the stairs.
 He had a pacifier in his mouth and was looking at me.
 I don’t recall any particular communication between us, just the mutual acknowledgement that we could behold each other.
 The realtor called to me again and we left.

 We decided against that house on practical grounds, though I wasn’t thrilled with the thought of moving into a place so energetically cluttered that the spirits were already making contact, even if they were benevolent.
 The house that we ended up buying, also in Cary, was cosmically frenetic, though in a different way.
 It’s no wonder looking back that I stayed worn out in that house.
 Generally speaking, Cary has a quartz bluff that runs through part of it, which in my estimation accounts for a lot its chaotic vibes.
 Because of the quartz veining the area is known for having an inordinate amount of lightning strikes.
 Our home was about four miles from that core and it influenced my work greatly.
 I began journeying to the house and the land before we moved into it, allowing it to know me and to get a feel for how we would all merge into the space of Home.
 From my early journeys to the Nature spirits on the property to the very last ones before we moved from it I had the constant feeling that the land in that area couldn’t heal from some ancient interplanetary wound, which only exacerbated any spiritual unrest, of which there was plenty in our home and surrounding area.
 The most obvious visitor was the wife of the previous owner.
 She was living; however, the couple had divorced and some facet of her soul didn’t want to give up the house.
-I often would walk into the kitchen and find her standing defiantly in front of the stove.
+I often would walk into the kitchen and find her standing defiantly in front of the stove next to the ip lux60 cooker.
 After a few talks she was willing to concede my kitchen and I released her to Spirit.

 Moving house is a huge energetic transition.
 Some land functions like static electricity for emotions, thus holds imprints of events, creates vacuums for spirits.
 Some structures hold so many great memories they can’t help but be places that discarnates want to linger.
 And much as we wouldn’t leave behind our entertainment center, so should we be aware of not leaving behind aspects of ourselves.
 Strange as it may seem, sometimes it’s not spirits of the dead peering from the windows of deserted houses, but spirits of the living.
 Go into spaces with the attitude that what needs to be released can be, that what facilitates compassionate living stays, roots.
 Whether coming or going, do the healthy thing for all involved and declutter.